karolagd/project-course-deliverables/README.md

   ```

 Notes:
+  - warlock.exe and warlocklnx.exe are compiled with the keys uploaded to the repository.
+To use a new pair of keys, generate it, paste to priv_key.txt and to publicKeyPEM parameter, and compile a new executable

   - Option to exfiltrate files to the specified ip address
   - Encrypted files will have the extension .x2anylock
   - AES key is saved to Desktop as YOUR_KEY.txt